gearnoodle/manual/README.md

-# Introduction to manual
+# Introduction to Gearnoodle's Manual

-Manual is *extremely* simple philosophical guides for improving yourself as a person.
+Gearnoodle's Manual is some *extremely* simple philosophical guides for improving yourself as a person.

+Licence for all content at the moment is CC-0.

 Enjoy.